IRL2/nanover-docs/source/concepts/applications.rst

-If the trajectory application is used in combination with the :ref:`multiplayer application <multiplayer-application>`, the position and orientation of the simulation box can be defined in the shared virtual space by means of the ``scene`` key in the :ref:`shared state <state-service>`.
+If the trajectory application is used in combination with the :ref:`multiplayer application <multiplayer-application>`, the position and orientation of the simulation box can be defined in the shared virtual space by means of the ``scene`` key in the :ref:`shared state <state-updates>`.
 The clients and the server can freely modify the ``scene`` key to reposition, reorient and resize the simulation box.

 The value under that key is a list of numbers that merges